oracle-livelabs/database/heatwave-movie-stream/add-data-mysql/add-data-mysql.md

     SOURCE /home/opc/ml-100k/data.sql
     </copy>
     ```
+    c.
+Hit **ENTER** to execute the last command

     **This operation might take a couple of minutes**

-8. You will see the the following result
+    You will see the the following result

     ![source sql files output](./images/source-sql-data-output.png "source-sql-files-output ")

+8. Check the number of rows for every created table

     a.
 Enter the following command to ensure the data was inserted correctly